KCL-BMEIS/OOP/week3A.md

 Programming](https://www.geeksforgeeks.org/object-oriented-programming-in-cpp/)
 - we will cover them in more detail later in the course, when they will make more sense

 ---

+# Difference between `struct` and `class`

+In C++, there is actually very little *practical* difference between `struct` and `class`
+- there is however a big *conceptual* difference!

+--

+As far as the compiler is concerned, `struct` & `class` are essentially the same thing
+- the only *actual* difference between the two is that *unless otherwise specified*:
+  - members of a `struct` are *public* by default
+  - members of a `class` are *private* by default

+--

+Nonetheless, you are encouraged to reserve the use of `struct` for small, lightweight containers with public data members only
+- for example, as a way of grouping variables into a single entity that can be returned from a function
+- by using a `struct`, you are expressing the notion that the `struct` itself is unimportant: it's the data members that matters
+- do not use a `struct` for anything that should provide an abstract interface, and/or where maintaining consistency between member variables is important

+--

+&rArr; In general, prefer to define a `class`

+---